thecdil/ipa-mhs/pages/browse.md

 ## Browse Artifact Catalog

-The items below represent a selection of artifacts found by archaeologists at MHS during digs in 2019 and 2023.
+Explore a selection of objects found by archaeologists during digs at MHS in 2019 and 2023.